FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 7.rst

      - Total Simulation Time of the Model Exceeds the Hydrograph Duration

    * - 100
-     - If Ideplt is Listed As Inflow Node in the INFLOW.DAT File,Then Lgplot must be 0 or 1
+     - If Ideplt is Listed As Inflow Node in the INFLOW.DAT File, Then Lgplot must be 0 or 1

    * - 200
      - Grid Element Coordinates Exceed 1000000000.
-Reduce the Coordinate Values Before Proceeding
+Reduce the Coordinate Values Before Proceeding This may require Technical Support.

 ddddddddddddddddddddddddddddddddddddd